French Left Vows total Break With Macron Policies - UrduPoint

 French Left Vows 'total Break' With Macron Policies

+France's left put up a united front on Friday, vowing a "total break" with President Emmanuel Macron's policies if it wins historic polls that could propel the far right to major gains in parliament

-Paris, (APP - UrduPoint / Pakistan Point News - 14th Jun, 2024) France's left put up a united front on Friday, vowing a "total break" with President Emmanuel Macron's policies if it wins historic polls, while far-right figurehead Marine Le Pen pledged a "national unity government" if her party emerges victorious.
+Paris, (APP - UrduPoint / Pakistan Point News - 14th Jun, 2024) France's left put up a united front on Friday, vowing a "total break" with President Emmanuel Macron's policies if it wins historic polls that could propel the far right to major gains in parliament.

+Far-right figurehead Marine Le Pen, also making a pitch to voters, pledged a "national unity government" if her party takes power in the snap legislative elections.

-President Emmanuel Macron on Sunday stunned France by calling snap legislative elections for June 30, with a second round on July 7, after Le Pen's far-right National Rally (NR) scored more than double the number of votes of his centrist alliance in last week's European elections.
+Macron on Sunday stunned France by calling polls after Le Pen's far-right National Rally (RN) scored more than double his centrist alliance's result in last week's European elections.

-After four days of intense negotiations, left-wing leaders including the hard-left France Unbowed (LFI), the Socialist, Communist and Green parties said late on Thursday they had agreed on an election alliance called the New Popular Front.
+Left-wing outfits including hard-left France Unbowed (LFI), the Socialist, Communist and Green parties on Thursday agreed an election alliance called the New Popular Front.

-On Friday, they unveiled a joint manifesto, whose headline measures included jettisoning Macron's controversial immigration and pension reforms if they win the polls.
+On Friday, they unveiled a joint manifesto, whose headline measures included jettisoning Macron's controversial immigration and pension reforms if they win the polls to open on June 30, with a second round on July 7.

+They also promised to "rise to the climate challenge" -- without agreeing on whether to go ahead with modernising France's fleet of nuclear plants -- and to keep up support for Ukraine against the Russian invasion.

 "It's going to be either the far right, or us," Greens party leader Marine Tondelier told reporters.

-The New Popular Front pledged to "unfailingly defend the sovereignty and freedom of the Ukrainian people" and to provide Kiev with arms deliveries.
-The coalition also proposed sending peacekeepers to secure nuclear power plants in Ukraine.
-Earlier on Friday, leading left-wing French politician Raphael Glucksmann threw his weight behind the coalition -- despite remaining differences between its parties -- saying it was the "only way" to prevent a far-right victory.
+The coalition won backing from leading left-wing politician Raphael Glucksmann, 44, who led the Socialist-backed list in the European elections.

-"We can't leave France to the Le Pen family," 44-year-old Glucksman, who led the Socialist-backed list in the European elections, told broadcaster France Inter.
+"We can't leave France to the Le Pen family," he told broadcaster France Inter.

+Opinion polls suggest Le Pen's party will massively increase its parliamentary presence from its current 88 out of 577 seats.

-Le Pen took over as the leading figure of the National Front from her father Jean-Marie Le Pen, renaming it and standing three times as its presidential candidate.
-Glucksmann accused Macron of plunging France "into chaos".
+She took over the National Front -- founded in 1972 by a former SS member -- from her father in 2011, renaming it and standing three times as its presidential candidate.

-"Since Sunday night, I've had a knot in my stomach," he said.

 It remained unclear who would lead the New Popular Front and become prime minister in case of victory.

-Francois Hollande, the Socialist former president, also pronounced himself in favour of the new union, saying the left forces had "got beyond our differences".
+Francois Hollande, the Socialist former president, also backed the new union, saying the left forces had "got beyond our differences".

-Hitting the campaign trail in Pas-de-Calais in northern France, Le Pen claimed National Rally could win the elections and form a "national unity government".
+Hitting the campaign trail in Pas-de-Calais in northern France, Le Pen claimed the RN could win the elections and form a "national unity government".

-"We need to pull France out of the rut," said the 55-year-old, who is expected to run for a fourth time in the 2027 presidential election.
+"We need to pull France out of the rut," said the 55-year-old, who is expected to run for a fourth time in the 2027 presidential election, adding that the country was in a "catastrophic situation".

-"We will gather all French people -- men and women of goodwill -- who are aware of the catastrophic situation in our country," she said.
+The far right suffered one setback Friday in the shape of an Instagram post from one of France's top YouTubers, Squeezie -- the alias of 28-year-old Lucas Hauchard.

+"I've never wanted to talk to you about politics," he told his almost nine million Instagram followers.

-Eric Ciotti, leader of the mainstream conservative Republicans, broke a historic taboo this week, announcing that his party would form an electoral alliance with the far-right NR.
-The rest of the party leadership promptly expelled him.
+Eric Ciotti, leader of the conservative Republicans, broke a historic taboo this week, announcing his party would form an electoral alliance with the RN.

+The rest of the party leadership promptly expelled him, confirming the decision with a second vote on Friday according to party sources.

-Ciotti insists he remains party chairman and is challenging his ousting in court.
+Ciotti insists he remains chairman and is challenging his ousting in court.
+A court ruling was expected on Friday evening.

-The Republicans' political bureau held a fresh meeting by video conference on Friday and confirmed Ciotti's expulsion, party sources told AFP.

-The 28-year-old NR chairman, Jordan Bardella, said the far-right party and the Republicans would put up joint candidates in 70 of France's 577 parliamentary Constituencies, hailing what he said was a "historic agreement."
+The 28-year-old RN chairman, Jordan Bardella, said the far-right party and the Republicans would put up joint candidates in 70 of France's 577 parliamentary Constituencies, hailing what he said was a "historic agreement".

 Macron remained defiant, defending his decision to dissolve parliament and call snap elections.